 The Oryana board of directors is comprised of 9 members who serve 3 year terms.
-We currently have 3 open positions and voting will begin in April.
+We currently have 3 open positions and voting is live now both in store and online for verified Owners.
+If you did not receive an online ballot but feel you should have, please email [email protected].
 The candidates are listed below in alphabetical order.

 Kathy Baylis Monteith